 WHAT SKILLS AND THEMES ARE COVERED?

-The following areas are covered during the Key Stage through GLAS and other subjects:
+The following areas are covered during the Key Stage through ACE and other subjects:

 - Finding Information